60 to 180 mins

-Liposuction, also known as lipoplasty, liposculpture or lipo, is a surgical procedure that aims to remove stubborn pockets of fat from the body.
+Liposuction, also known as "lipoplasty", "liposculpture", or "lipo", is a surgical procedure that removes stubborn pockets of fat from the body.
 It is not a weight-loss procedure and is instead very effective at perfecting and sculpting many different parts of the body from the chin and jaw to the ankles and calves.
 Currently, it is one of the most popular cosmetic procedures in the UK.